UK Regulated Forex Brokers

 How the UK regulated brokers helps to minimize the traders’ risk?

-Also, the maximum leverage of (1:30) as proposed by the FCA in December 2016 and is set to come in affect on August 1st 2018, helps to minimize traders’ loss from a high of 1:500 leverage as it was set earlier.
+Also, the maximum leverage of (1:30), helps to minimize traders’ loss from a high of 1:500 leverage as it was set earlier.

 High leverage boosts traders’ loss when trades go against the trader.
 The FCA effort is to prevent such occurrences.